LogtalkDotOrg/logtalk-for-vscode/media/settings.md

 	Get-Item Env:LOGTALKHOME
 	Get-Item Env:LOGTALKUSER

-Some of the settings are for scripts, e.g. the `logtalk_tester` automation script, that take as argument the Prolog backend you intend to use, specified using its identifier:
+The Prolog backend you intend to use, specified using its identifier:

 * B-Prolog: `b`
 * Ciao Prolog: `ciao`